 As fuel in a Zippo, charcoal lighter fluid, like motor oil, will not work.
 Spinning the striker wheel will create a shower of sparks but the sparks won’t produce enough heat to vaporize the fuel.
 The lighter will not light, much less explode.
 Your nose hairs are safe.

-Zippo Lighter Fuel Substitutes
+Zippo Lighter Fuel Alternatives and Substitutes

 But this brings up an interesting possibility.
 Although we can’t use combustible liquids (diesel fuel, kerosene, mineral spirits) in a Zippo, can we substitute other flammable liquids (gasoline, Coleman fuel, acetone)?
 Will they work?